Tutorial: Azure Active Directory Single sign-on (SSO) integration with SAP NetWeaver

-- You can manage your accounts in one central location - the Azure portal
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with SAP NetWeaver, you need the following items:
+To get started, you need the following items:

-- If you don't have an Azure AD trial environment, you can get a one-month trial here.
+- An Azure AD subscription.
+If you don't have a subscription, you can get a free account.

 Adding SAP NetWeaver from the gallery